of SBA 7(a) loans under $150K made between 2006 and 2016

 5. Improve Your Credit Score

 Getting a business loan under $150K is tough but not impossible.
-To find a lender to work with on your next loan, read our Best SBA Lenders guide or our article that walk you through how to apply for an SBA loan.
+To find a lender to work with on your next loan, read our Best SBA Lenders guide.
 If you’re unsure if you’ll qualify for an SBA loans or would like to explore other options, read Working Capital Loans: The 8 Best Options.